rehearsal-js/rehearsal-js/README.md

 Rehearsal CLI exposes 3 commands `graph` | `move` | `fix`.
 These commands function in isolation and are expected to be run in sequence.
 This "pause" in execution allows the developer time to handle the output and mutations of each command.

 ## `rehearsal graph`

 ```
 rehearsal graph

-Usage: rehearsal graph [options] [srcDir]
+Usage: rehearsal graph [options] [srcPath]

-produces the migration order of 'dependencies' and file order, default ignores 'devDependencies'.
+produces the migration order of files given a source path

 Arguments:
-  srcDir                         path to directory containing a package.json (default: process.cwd())
+  srcPath                  path to a directory or file (default: current working directory)

 Options:
-  --devDeps                      follow packages in 'devDependencies'
-  --deps                         follow packages in 'dependencies'
-  --ignore [packagesOrGlobs...]  space deliminated list of packages or globs to ignore (default: [])
+  --ignore [globs...]      comma-delimited list of globs to ignore eg. '--ignore tests/**/*,types/**/*' (default: [])
-  -o, --output <filepath>        output path for a JSON format of the graph order
+  -o, --output <filepath>  output path for a JSON or grapviz format of the graph order eg. '--output graph.json' or '--output graph.dot'
   -h, --help               display help for command
 ```

-The graph command produces a package and file import graph for a project.
+The graph command produces file import graph for a project.
 This is useful for seeing what files will be migrated and moved.

 If your project is very large (a monorepo or workspace) you can use the rehearsal graph command to find what is the leaf-most package and migrate it first.

-Using the leaf-most file or package, will ensure any settled types, will propagate to dependents, improving the overall migration experience and quality of type inference.
+Using the leaf-most file, will ensure any settled types, will propagate to dependents, improving the overall migration experience and quality of type inference.

 ## `rehearsal move`

 ```
 rehearsal move

-Usage: rehearsal move|mv [options] [srcDir]
+Usage: rehearsal move|mv [options] [srcPath]

-git mv extension conversion of .js -> .ts
+Graph aware git mv from .js -> .ts

 Arguments:
-  srcDir                         the path to a package/file/directory that will be moved (default: "")
+  srcPath              path to a directory or file (default: "")

 Options:
-  -g, --graph                    enable graph resolution of files to move (default: false)
-  --devDeps                      follow packages in 'devDependencies'
-  --deps                         follow packages in 'dependencies'
+  --no-graph           opt out of moving the file(s) with the graph
-  --ignore [packagesOrGlobs...]  space deliminated list of packages or globs to ignore (default: [])
+  --ignore [globs...]  comma-delimited list of globs to ignore eg. '--ignore tests/**/*,types/**/*' (default: [])
   -d, --dryRun         do nothing; only show what would happen (default: false)
   -h, --help           display help for command
 ```

-This command performs a file rename (e.g. `.ts`, `.tsx`, `.gts`) and git move against the targeted files in your project and will leverage the migration graph with `--graph` flag.
+This command performs a file rename (e.g. `.ts`, `.tsx`, `.gts`, `.mjs`) and git move against the targeted files in your project and will leverage the migration graph.
 Once this command has finished running, commit the changes and continue to the `fix` command.

 ## `rehearsal fix`

 ```
 rehearsal fix

-Usage: rehearsal fix|infer [options] [srcDir]
+Usage: rehearsal fix|infer [options] [srcPath]

 fixes typescript compiler errors by inferring types on .*ts files

 Arguments:
-  srcDir                         path to directory containing a package.json (default: process.cwd())
+  srcPath                path to file or directory to migrate (default: current working directory)

 Options:
-  -g, --graph                    enable graph resolution of files to move (default: false)
-  --devDeps                      follow packages in 'devDependencies' (default: false)
-  --deps                         follow packages in 'dependencies' (default: false)
+  --no-graph             opt out of fixing the file(s) with the graph
-  --ignore [packagesOrGlobs...]  space deliminated list of packages or globs to ignore eg. '--ignore tests/**/*,types/**/*'
+  --ignore [globs...]    comma-delimited list of globs to ignore eg. '--ignore tests/**/*,types/**/*' (default: [])
-                                 (default: [])
   -f, --format <format>  report format separated by comma, e.g. -f json,sarif,md,sonarqube (default: ["sarif"])
-  -d, --dryRun                   do nothing; only show what would happen (default: false)
   -h, --help             display help for command
 ```

 This command will run against a TypeScript project and infer types for you.
 There's a lot going on under the hood here!

 Rehearsal will do its best to infer types, via a series of plugins (rarely will Rehearsal infer a loose type).
 Type inference is a complex problem, and Rehearsal is not perfect.
 Under the hood Rehearsal will infer types from JSDoc, ESLint, TypeScript Compiler and Rehearsal Plugins.
 Rehearsal relies on the projects tsconfig.json being configured correctly, as it pertains to [include](https://www.typescriptlang.org/tsconfig#include), [references](https://www.typescriptlang.org/tsconfig#references) and [paths](https://www.typescriptlang.org/tsconfig#paths).

 Many times there are multiple possible types Rehearsal can infer, and it will choose the first one.
 This is not always the correct type, and you will need to manually fix these errors.
 Rehearsal will report these errors in the report file and with inline "`@ts-expect-error @rehearsal TODO`" comments in the code.